samsmit362/HismithControl/README.md

 ## <font color="red">!
 WARNING !</font>
 **<font color="red">Be aware to stop Hismith by power button or hotkeys to stop running.</font>**\
-Due to different reasons like computer freeze or "Intiface Central" lose Hismith device or "Funscript - some of which has very fast stroking on scenes where they are totally missed or not".\
+Due to different reasons like computer freeze or "Intiface Central" lose Hismith device or "Funscript - some of which has very fast stroking or vibration simulations on scenes where they are totally missed or not".\
-If you are not sure about script or fear to get injury you can limit max speed in program by changing "Hismith Speed Limit" in GUI.\
+If you are not sure about script or fear to get injury you can limit max speed in program by changing "Hismith Speed Limit" in GUI also recommend to minimize stroke length in this case.\
 So I highly recommend checking each scene before usage.\
 **To minimize risks I have initially set "Hismith Speed Limit" to 50 (50%) by default, but you will get less good experience in this case.**\
-You can simply play video with turned on program for check how it work or use OpenFunscripter https://github.com/OpenFunscripter/OFS to check script on high intensity moves.\
+You can simply play video with turned on program for check how it work or use [OpenFunscripter](https://github.com/OpenFunscripter/OFS) to check script on high intensity moves.\
+Also sometimes it start too quick during video navigation, especially if you moved to intensive part of scene without pause video and HismithControl.\
+**So i recommend to pause video and pause HismithControl ("Pause Run" hotkey) before navigation on video.**\
 **For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**

-## Notes
-Left corner edge of Hismith: **<font color="red">left border of which should be always fully visible, if it is not - try to change web camera position, if it doesn't help try to extend it by something which will be detected as set related to it color.</font>**

-**You can set manual webcam focus (for example to 300) if it support it and webcam fps (for example to 30 or 60) through settings.xml, also you can adjust manual webcam focus during "Test Webcam"**\
-\
-Min Funscript Relative Move - is used for modify funscript actions, if move change from up to down (or vice versa) according funscript are lover then "Min Funscript Relative Move" it will try to find the first next move with which min to max positions will be >= "Min Funscript Relative Move" if such found it will combine from min to max all actions with averaging values in move.
+## Min Funscript Relative Move
+It is used for modify funscript actions, if move change from up to down (or vice versa) according funscript are lover then "Min Funscript Relative Move" it will try to find the first next move with which min to max positions will be >= "Min Funscript Relative Move" if such found it will combine from min to max all actions with averaging values in move.
 For more details which actions was averaged you can see in "res_data\\!results_for_get_parsed_funscript_data.txt"\
 Also program save result parsed funscript to "res_data" folder with same name as original file used.